Products and Publications

 A trained staff is essential for effective delivery of safe and quality services.
 This guidebook has been developed to help trainers create and implement interactive, quality training experiences.
 It contains ideas for visual aids and other props and guidance on how to evaluate the training.
 41 pages; $10.00.
 Order online

-Evaluation Guides and Survey Research
+Performance Measurement, Evaluation and Survey Reports

 Evaluating and Reporting Outcomes: